Click (here) to read the financial roadmap help article for an overview.

 How does this work if I don’t have outstanding debts?

 - If you’re debt-free, then you’re ready to start building wealth!
 Save up your fully funded emergency fund (Baby Step 3) of 3–6 months of expenses next, then start saving for retirement, putting money in your children’s college fund, and paying off your house early.
 You’ll see all of those milestones on your projected roadmap.

 Why doesn’t the financial roadmap sync with the Baby Steps tracker or my EveryDollar budget?

-- Our devs are working as fast as possible to make that happen, so hang tight!
+- Our devs are working as fast as possible to make that happen.
+We do pull debts from your budget into Baby Step 2.
+We're working to unlock the other steps, so hang tight!
 It’s coming soon.